stephenberry/glaze/docs/networking/http-client.md

 ## Error Handling

-The HTTP client returns a `std::expected` object, which contains either the response or an error code.
+The HTTP client returns a `std::expected` object for synchronous and asynchronous requests, which contains either the response or an error code.
 You can check for errors using the `has_value()` method or by accessing the `error()` method.

 ```cpp
 auto response = client.get("https://example.com");